 You also might consider some of these non-Deet wipes for your hands and face, especially when you're eating.

-Finally, some of the campers used clove oil as a tsetse repellent.
+Finally, some of the campers in Malawi used clove oil as a tsetse repellent.
 Not sure it worked, but it sure smells good.

-All the other miscellaneous stuff you'll want to pack for Africa
+All the other important things you'll want to pack for Africa

 I'm not going to go into long explanations of why you should carry these.
 It should be fairly obvious why you need them.

-- Lifesaver Liberty water filter pump and Kleen Kanteen wide mouth water bottle.
-The Lifesaver Liberty is just what the name says: a pump.
-It's not a water bottle itself.
+• Grayl water filter bottle.
 I used it on all the “dicey” water supplies I ran into in Africa, and had absolutely no traveler's “problems.”
 That's well worth the weight.
-This wide mouth water bottle also fits with the Lifesaver pump so you can set the pump right on top of the bottle and fill it up.
-Of course, it also means you won't be using all those throwaway plastic bottles.
+This wide mouth water bottle also means you won't be using all those throwaway plastic bottles.

-- Bio degradable detergent: for all those very washable clothes you're carrying.
+• Bio degradable detergent: for all those very washable clothes you're carrying.
+Of course, if you're on a more luxurious safari, you may even have laundry service.

 Oh, and one more thing.
-Never undertake a trip like this–or any other long trip, for that matter–without travel insurance.
+Never undertake a trip like this – or any other long trip, for that matter – without travel insurance.
 We use Allianz Travel Insurance.
-Check them out.

-If you want to double check your packing list, see these handy, infographics from our sponsor Go2Africa: what to pack for an African safari, and how to prepare for a walking safari.
+If you want to double check your packing list, see these handy, infographics from our sponsor the safari experts Go2Africa: what to pack for an African safari, and how to prepare for a walking safari.

-I visited Africa as part of Biosphere Expeditions expedition to Malawi to study elephants, hippos, baboons, bats, and bugs.
+I first visited sub Saharan Africa as part of Biosphere Expeditions expedition to Malawi in east Africa to study elephants, hippos, baboons, bats, and bugs.
+We also used this list for our trip to Kenya and the Masai Mara and Amboseli National Parks.

 You can click the link above, or use this widget below to start the process of getting a visa for any country.